-Roddy Lumsden’s first book Yeah Yeah Yeah (1997) was shortlisted for Forward and Saltire prizes.
+Roddy Lumsden (1966-2020) was born in St Andrews, and lived in Edinburgh for many years before moving to London in 1998.
+His first book Yeah Yeah Yeah (1997) was shortlisted for Forward and Saltire prizes.
 His second collection The Book of Love (2000), a Poetry Book Society Choice, was shortlisted for the T.S.
 Eliot Prize.
 Mischief Night: New & Selected Poems (Bloodaxe Books, 2004) was a Poetry Book Society Recommendation.
-His latest collections are Third Wish Wasted (2009), Terrific Melancholy (2011), and Not All Honey (2014), which was shortlisted for the Saltire Society's Scottish Poetry Book of the Year Award.
+His later collections were Third Wish Wasted (2009), Terrific Melancholy (2011), Not All Honey (2014), which was shortlisted for the Saltire Society's Scottish Poetry Book of the Year Award, and So Glad I'm Me (2017), shortlisted for the T.S.
+Eliot Prize 2017 and the Saltire Society Scottish Poetry Book of the Year Award 2018.
 His anthology Identity Parade: New British and Irish Poets was published by Bloodaxe Books in 2010.
-He is a freelance writer, specialising in quizzes and word puzzles, and has represented Scotland twice on BBC Radio 4's Round Britain Quiz.
-He has held several residencies, including ones with the City of Aberdeen, St Andrews Bay Hotel, and as “poet-in-residence” to the music industry when he co-wrote The Message, a book on poetry and pop music (Poetry Society, 1999).
+He was a freelance writer and editor, also specialising in quizzes and word puzzles, and represented Scotland twice on BBC Radio 4's Round Britain Quiz.
+He also held several residencies, including ones with the City of Aberdeen, St Andrews Bay Hotel, and as “poet-in-residence” to the music industry when he co-wrote The Message, a book on poetry and pop music (Poetry Society, 1999).
 His other books include Vitamin Q: a temple of trivia, lists and curious words (Chambers Harrap, 2004).
-Born in St Andrews, he lived in Edinburgh for many years before moving to London.

 Books by Roddy Lumsden